GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Introduction

-The aforementioned methods of node-level learning and graph-level learning are dataset-specific.
+Most of the aforementioned methods are dataset-specific.
 That means, for one dataset, we have to train a new model, e.g., a graph neural network, to solve the corresponding problem.
 This leads to the following two limitations.
 First, training a model from scratch is very time-consuming, and it requires model selection and parameter tuning, which brings inconvenience to practical applications.
 Second, knowledge from historical data or tasks in the same domain or similar domains cannot be exploited well.
-To address the limitations, recently, graph foundation models (GFMs) have become an increasingly prominent area of research in graph data analysis due to their ability to harness diverse datasets to enhance performance across multiple tasks and domains.
-Emerging studies \citep{galkin2023towards, zheng2023you} indicate that GFMs exhibit strong generalization capabilities, even when applied to previously unseen graph structures. \citet{maoposition} categorizes GFMs into three distinct types according to their adaptability: domain-specific, task-specific, and primitive models.
-Domain-specific GFMs \citep{xia2023mole,zhang2023dpa,zheng2023you} focus on extracting universal features within a specialized domain, enabling a single model to address multiple related tasks while often surpassing the performance of dedicated task-specific models.
-Task-specific GFMs \citep{galkin2024zero,zhao2024graphany,lachi2024graphfm}, on the other hand, are trained on extensive datasets to excel at particular tasks, making them particularly valuable in domains where data is scarce.
-Primitive GFMs \citep{tang2024cross} offer greater flexibility, but are limited in applicability to specific datasets and tasks.
+These limitations motivate graph pretraining, which has attracted increasing attention following the success of pretraining in natural language processing and computer vision.
+A representative line of work is graph prompt learning \citep{sun2022gppt, fang2023universal, sun2023all, liu2023graphprompt, fu2025edge}, which aims to adapt a pretrained graph model to different downstream tasks by reducing the gap between pretraining objectives and task-specific objectives.
+However, most graph prompt methods are still developed and evaluated within single-dataset settings, where different tasks share the same graph distribution or feature space.
+Recently, graph foundation models (GFMs) \citep{liu2025graph} have also become an increasingly prominent area of research in graph data analysis due to their ability to pre-train on diverse datasets to enhance performance across multiple tasks and domains.
+Existing GFMs can be roughly grouped into LLM-based methods \citep{liu2023one, konggofa, xia2024anygraph} and non-LLM-based methods \citep{sun2025riemanngfm, yuan2025much}.
+Emerging studies \citep{galkin2023towards, zheng2023you} indicate that GFMs exhibit strong generalization capabilities, even when applied to previously unseen graph structures.